Is legal aid funding available for my case?

 Business, Innovation & Skills (BIS)

 If you are to be interviewed under caution by the Department for Business, Innovation & Skills (BIS) ordinarily you cannot receive legal aid.
-However please contact our specialist fraud team who can advise you of your options.
+However please contact our team of solicitors who can advise you of your options.

 Many other agencies also conduct interviews with individuals under caution such as;